mfdhl20/granuloma-image-detect/README.md

 Radiographic image result of granuloma is marked with radiolucent (blackish colour) appearance on the root part of the tooth image, which will be the focus area for the system.

 Input for program will be a radiograph image which will produce an output of classification result notification to the user (Granuloma or Non-Granuloma).

+Three Steps to run the whole program:
+1. multiextraction.m, to produce extracted training image feature from multiple image to train program.
+2. training.m, to train classification based on extracted training image feature, this will create training result as reference for main program.
+3. main.m, the main program to detect granuloma from input image.